kurmasz-assignments/cis343-connect4-c/README.md

    1. Copy a row, column, or diagonal into a separate array.
 This is computationally inefficient; but, that's ok for this assignment because we are focusing on the interaction of programming languages and software design.
    2. Use function pointers.
 This avoids the copying, but is considerably more difficult.
 (When I tried it, I didn't think the code was any better as a result.
 Maybe you can come up with a better design.)

 **!!!
 Important #2 !!!** Your game board must be dynamically allocated on the heap (as opposed to statically allocated on the stack).
 Putting the game board on the heap allows Valgrind to detect if you have any bugs that read and/or write memory outside of the game board.
-In order to pass the automated tests, you code will have to run under Valgrind with no memory errors (neither leaks nor out-of-bounds issues).
+In order to meet expectations for this assignment, your code will have to run under Valgrind with no memory errors (neither leaks nor out-of-bounds issues).

 ### Code Quality